marcomaza92/nequi/README.md

-# Nequi
+## Nequi

-Nequi is a semantic, unopinionated, scalable and agnostic (S)CSS framework.
+Nequi is a semantic, scalable and agnostic (S)CSS library.

 This means:

-- It follows HTML5 markup in a _natural way_
+- Follows HTML5 markup in a _natural way_
-- Is fully customizable (styles, content, layouts, etc.)
+- Fully customizable
-- Is as small or big as you need it to be (atomic design approach)
+- As small or big as you need
-- It works with your JS framework/library of choice (Angular(JS), React, Vue, Aurelia, Svelte, etc.)
+- Works with your JS framework/library of choice

 ---